ARM-software/connectedhomeip/examples/ota-requestor-app/openiotsdk/README.md

 [INF] [-] Open IoT SDK ota-requestor-app example application run
 ```

-The ota-requestor-app application launched correctly and you can follow traces
+This means the ota-requestor-app application launched correctly and you can
-in the terminal.
+follow traces in the terminal.

 ### Commissioning